-The following is a summary of two significant changes in the reporting requirements:
+For activity and associated balances that meet the criteria of fiduciary funds the following is a summary of two significant changes in the reporting requirements:

 - > The standard requires that governments recognize a liability to the beneficiaries in a fiduciary fund only when an event has occurred that compels the government to disburse fiduciary resources. - > Presentation of additions and deductions on the statement of changes in fiduciary net position for all fiduciary funds, including custodial funds.